ConnorUnwin/DPD-Hack-Day-2019/README.md

 ![](./images/Star-Trek.jpg)

 ## Technologies Used
-To build the game logic, JavaScript was used, then using Bootstrap along with some custom CSS to create a web interface for users to play.
+  To build the game logic JavaScript was used along Bootstrap and  some custom CSS to create a web interface.
   - Bootstrap (v4)
-- AwesomeFonts (Icons)
+  - AwesomeFonts (For Icons)

 ## Game Design
-As the Trek game required the follow values; scissors, paper, rock, lizard spock, these were put in to an array as shown bellow.
+As the Trek game requires the follow values; scissors, paper, rock, lizard and spock.
+These were put in to an array as shown bellow.
 ```javascript
 var gameValues = [“scissors”, ”paper”, ”rock”, ”lizard”, “spock”];
 ```
+### Winning Combinations
 Then to understand which player would win, winning combinations need to be created.
 For simplicity, winning combinations were created using the index number for each value within the gameValues array.

-### Winning Combinations
 - Scissors Wins = [0] [1]
 - Paper Wins = [1] [2]
 - Rock Wins = [2] [3]